Table of contents

 Phrases assigned to the first stage of the purchasing process, i.e. information phrases, should be included in the supplementary content for our products in blog articles, which can address more broadly the most common doubts about the purchase of particular groups of products.

 The phrases assigned to the second stage of the shopping process should be included in the content on the subpages of the product categories from which a given user may want to choose.
-And it would be worthwhile for him to get right there with their help, so that he can compare them for himself.
+It would be worthwhile for him to get right there with their help so that he can compare them for himself.

 They should also be used as a tool for the user to compare products.

 Phrases assigned to stage 3 of the shopping process are usually branded phrases that do not require additional SEO support; they appear naturally in the results.
-However, in order to associate the brand with the product in the search results, it is worth, for example, including the brand name in the title of the page together with the product name.
+However, to associate the brand with the product in the search results, it is worth including the brand name in the page title together with the product name.

 The brand name should be included in the title of the page along with the product name.

-Phrases assigned to the 4th stage, i.e. strictly transactional, should be included in the content of the description of the product in question, so that a search engine user can easily go directly to it.
+Phrases assigned to the 4th stage, i.e., strictly transactional, should be included in the description of the product so that a search engine user can easily access it directly.

 4. Make-accurate-optimization-subpages-of-products-and-categories